-The patients can use assistive technologies strictly if they have medical indications, only after a diagnosis of infertility has been established.
-Thus, it is forbidden in Islam to use IVF if a woman just wants to get rid of “worries” about pregnancy and childbirth.
+- Assistive technologies can be used strictly for medical reasons, that is, only after a diagnosis of infertility (male or female) has been established.
+Thus, in Islam it is forbidden to use IVF if a woman just wants to get rid of the “worries” of pregnancy and childbirth.

-IVF treatment is forbidden for single women.
-Also, Islamic law strictly prohibits this for lesbian and homosexual people.
-This is considered to be a great sin.
+- It is forbidden to use in vitro fertilization for single women.
+Also, Islamic law strictly prohibits such procedures for homosexual couples.
+This is considered a great sin.

-Islam allows cryoconcervation of embryos.
-But they can be used by the same couple only, and only if they are still officially married.
-It is not allowed for people to use frozen embryos after a divorce or if one of them is dead.
-The embryos are not allowed to be given to another couple.
+- Islam permits the freezing of embryos that have been fertilized.
+But only the same couple can use them, and if they are still married.
+A woman or a man is not allowed to use frozen embryos after a divorce or death of one of them.
+You cannot donate embryos to another couple.

-You can freeze a semen or oocytes, for example, before receiving chemotherapy.
-But they can’t be used after the divorce or if one of the spouses is dead.
-So, they aren’t inherited.
+- You can freeze a sperm or egg, for example, before receiving chemotherapy.
+But it is forbidden to use them after divorce or death.
+That is, they are not inherited.